Landmark Guided Active Exploration with State-specific Balance Coefficient: Experiments

+{\bf Ablative analysis on hyper-parameters}: Figure \ref{fig:Ablation studies on the hyper} presents ablation studies on several hyper-parameters.
+Ablation studies on additional parameters are provided in Supplementary Section B.

-{\bf Balance coefficient $\alpha$}: In the proposed exploration strategy, the balance coefficient $\alpha$ is used to balance the importance of novelty and prospect measure.
-A larger $\alpha$ value indicates that the exploration strategy prioritizes subgoals that have a more positive impact on guiding the agent towards the goal, while potentially diminishing the ability to explore new states.
+{\bf Balance coefficient $\alpha$}: In our proposed exploration strategy LESC, the balance coefficient $\alpha$ is used to balance the importance of the novelty and the prospect measure.
 In complex scenarios, choosing an appropriate balance coefficient is crucial.
-From Figure 7 (a), it can be observed that larger values of $\alpha$ in a reasonable range tend to yield better results.
-For all the experiments in Section 5.2, we set $\alpha$ to 0.1
+From Figure \ref{fig:Ablation studies on the hyper}(a), it can be observed that excessively large or small balance coefficients can result in a decline in performance.
+For all the experiments in Section 5.2, we choose a state-specific $\alpha$.

-{\bf Number of landmark samples $n_{cov}$}: LESP utilizes the FPS algorithm to sample $n_{cov}$ candidate landmarks from the initial set of landmarks.
-It then selects the nearest landmark on the planned trajectory as the $l_{sel}$ (selected landmark).
-The number of sampled landmarks, $n_{cov}$, influences the efficiency of trajectory planning.
-If $n_{cov}$ is too small, it may result in the inability to plan feasible path to the goal.
-On the other hand, if $n_{cov}$ is too large, the selected $l_{sel}$ may be too close to the current state $s_t$.
-This can hinder the effectiveness of prospect in guiding the exploration process.
-So selecting an appropriate $n_{cov}$ is indeed crucial for choosing subgoals that provide meaningful guidance during exploration.
-In the experiments conducted in Section 5.2, for the Ant FourRooms task, we set $n_{cov}$ to 60, indicating a larger number of candidate landmarks to ensure comprehensive coverage of the environment.
-For the Ant Maze (W-shape) task, $n_{cov}$ is set to 40.
+{\bf Number of landmark samples $n_{cov}$}: LESC utilizes the FPS algorithm to sample $n_{cov}$ landmarks.
+It then selects the nearest landmark on the planned path as $l_{sel}$ (selected landmark). $n_{cov}$ influences the efficiency of path planning.
+Too small $n_{cov}$ may result in the inability to plan a feasible path to the goal.
+While too large $n_{cov}$ can lead to a burden on the shortest path planning and may result in the selected landmark $l_{sel}$ being too close to the current state, limiting the guidance to explore the most promising regions.
+In the experiments conducted in Section 5.2, for Ant FourRooms task, we set $n_{cov}$ to 60, to ensure comprehensive coverage of the environment.
+For Ant Maze (W-shape) task, $n_{cov}$ is set to 40.
 For other tasks, $n_{cov}$ is set to 20.

-{\bf Low-level policy length $c$}: Hierarchical reinforcement learning (HRL) decomposes long-horizon tasks into sub-tasks with finite horizon, denoted as $c$.
+{\bf Low-level policy length $c$}: HRL decomposes long-horizon tasks into sub-tasks with finite horizon, denoted as $c$.
 Selecting an appropriate value for $c$ is advantageous as it allows for proper allocation of task difficulty between the high-level policy and low-level policy.
-In active exploration approaches, the selected sub-goals are fed to the low-level policy with a finite horizon.
-Therefore, selecting an inappropriate value for $c$ can result in the selected sub-goals being unable to effectively guide exploration, leading to the failure of the active exploration strategy.
-The experimental results are shown in Figure 7 (c).
-For all the experiments in Section 5.2,we set $c$ to 20.
+Selecting an inappropriate value for $c$ can result in the selected subgoals being unable to effectively guide exploration, leading to the failure of the active exploration strategy.
+For all the experiments in Section 5.2, we set $c$ to 50 for Ant Fourrooms and Ant Maze(W-shape) tasks, and set $c$ to 20 for other tasks.